Hetton, Skipton, North Yorkshire, BD23 6LT

 Child Friendly: Children of all ages welcome

-Dog Friendly: Dogs Permitted (not permitted in eating areas)
+Dog Friendly: Dogs Permitted (permitted in the bar area)

 Smoking Permitted: No

 Wheelchair Access: No

 Accreditation/Awards: Top 50 Gastropubs